October 2020

 Study Shows That State Funding Programs and Laws That Allow for Municipal Broadband Can Improve Access in Rural Areas By Five Percent.

 In the wake of COVID-19, states are getting more involved in implementing their own broadband policies.
 Ten years ago, broadband deployment strategies and policymaking fell largely within the federal domain.
+Now, local leaders are more likely to find supportive broadband policy much closer to home.
+Several states have increased support for broadband deployment by offering

 Study Shows That State Funding Programs and Laws That Allow for Municipal Broadband Can Improve Access in Rural Areas By Five Percent.
 Read More »